matthiasprobst/h5RDMtoolbox/README.md

 Please find a comprehensive documentation with many examples [here](h5rdmtoolbox.readthedocs.io/en/latest/) or by click on the image, which shows the research data lifecycle in the center and the respective toolbox features on the outside:

+A paper is published in the journal [inggrid](https://preprints.inggrid.org/repository/view/23/).

 <a href="https://h5rdmtoolbox.readthedocs.io/en/latest/"><img src="docs/_static/new_icon_with_text.svg" alt="RDM lifecycle" style="widht:600px;"></a>

 ## Installation